AriZuu/wiced-test/README.md

 Some of libraries above need source code that needs to be downloaded manually from vendor web sites (follow instructions in the libraries).

-To join a network, use "ap" command on console prompt.
+To join a network, use "sta" command on console prompt.